Categories

 Does a Tubular/Clincher Tyre Degrade with Age?

-The properties of our high quality rubber last for even 10 year if the tire is properly stored.
-In order to do that, keep tires on a dry place without too much temperature and humidity variance and, of much importance, away from sunlight and any UV ray light as Neon lamps and some others.
+The properties of most modern tyres means that the rubber will last for around 10 years if the tyre is properly stored.
+In order to do that, keep the tyres in a dry place without too much temperature and humidity variance and, of most importantly, keep them away from sunlight and any UV ray light such as Neon lamps.

 ..........................................................................................................